pytennessee/pytn-2020/speaking/proposing-a-talk.md

 * [Pro Tips from Conference Talks](http://craigkerstiens.com/2012/06/19/pro-tips-for-conference-talks/) by Craig Kersteins
 * [Writing an Effective Talk Proposal](https://benramsey.com/blog/2012/11/writing-an-effective-talk-proposal/) by Ben Ramsey

-_Note_: some of the articles above are about conferences other than {{ site.data.event.short_name }} and even languages other than Python, but the lesson contained therein will generalize well to a {{ site.data.event.abbreviation }} proposal.
+_Note_: some of the articles above are about conferences other than {{ site.data.event.short_name }} and even languages other than Python, but the lesson contained therein will generalize well to a {{ site.data.event.short_abbreviation }} proposal.

 ## Speaker Mentoring